Home Inspections That Help You Close the Deal- Not Complicate It!

 Why do I need a Home Inspection?

 The purchase of a home is one of the largest investments you will ever make.
-You should learn as much as you can about the condition of the property and the need for any major repairs prior to purchase, so that you can minimize unpleasant surprises and difficulties afterwards.
-After the inspection, you will have a much clearer understanding of the property and can buy with confidence.
+Learning as much as possible about the condition of the property and the need for any major repairs before buying, can help minimize unpleasant surprises.

 What will the inspection cost?